openforcefield/openff-bespokefit/docs/getting-started/quick-start.md

 (quick_start_using_cli)=
 ## Using the CLI

-The fastest way to start producing a bespoke force field for your molecule of interest is through the command line.
-A full list of the [available commands](cli_chapter) as well as help about each can be found by running:
+The fastest way to start producing a bespoke force field for your molecule of interest is through the [command-line interface].
+A full list of the available commands, as well as help about each, can be viewed by running:

 ```shell
 openff-bespoke executor --help